muktadiur/adblock/README.md

 ## 📄 Permissions Explained
 - `declarativeNetRequest`: Required to block ad-related network requests.
-- `activeTab`: Used to control ad blocking on the currently active tab.
+- `declarativeNetRequestFeedback`: Required to count how many ads have been blocked.
 - `storage`: Stores the count of blocked ads.

 ## 🛠 Usage